UC-Berkeley-Extension/global/README.md

 If a deployment goes wrong, you can [restore the site from your backup](https://pantheon.io/docs/restore-environment-backup).

+## Deployment

+To build a deployment artifact, follow these steps:

+1. `ddev ssh`
+1. `cd ..` -- This should put you in the `/var/www/html` directory
+1. `phing artifact`
+1. When prompted to `Push artifact changes to the 'deploy' branch?`, enter `[0]` to accept.

+This process can take 5 minutes or so, as the entire node and composer install processes must take place.

+For documentation on other commands available, see [The Build github documentation](https://github.com/palantirnet/the-build/blob/develop/docs/artifacts.md)

+When the task finishes, visit the site at https://deploy-berkeleyglobal.pantheonsite.io/

 ## Post-deployment

 After deploying an artifact, you can run additional commands using `drush` or `terminus`.
 On the `live` environment, you should always run `drush cim -y` and `drush updb -y` after a deployment.

+### Build options

+The options for how the artifact is built are located in `.the-build/build.yml` and may be edited.

+For instance, if you do not want to use `deploy`, you can change the `artifact.git.remote_branch` from `deploy` to `master`.
+Doing so will push all artifacts to the DEV server for testing.

 ### Pantheon scripts